Retirement checklist: 12 important things to do before you retire

 The basic retirement saving formula

-Assuming that your expenses will be $5,000/mo and will live 30 years after retirement, you will need to save at least $1,800,000 ($5,000/month for 30 years) for your retirement.
+Assuming that your expenses will be $5,000/mo and you will live 30 years after retirement, you will need to save at least $1,800,000 ($5,000/month for 30 years) for your retirement.
 Once you hit that retirement amount and decide to retire without additional income, your monthly withdrawal should not exceed $5,000/month.

 Related articles: